Backcountry cross-country skis have a wide design

-In general, backcountry skiing can be divided into these two main categories:
+In general, backcountry cross-country skiing can be divided into these two main categories:

 This type of backcountry skiing takes place in locations where the mountain is accessible by lifts.
 This is often referred to as the “side-country” and “slack-country”.
 Skiing outside the piste is undoubtedly more dangerous than regular piste skiing, and this is also the case even if you are close to a resort.

 Characterised by the human-powered ascent and the limited patrolling of the skiing facilities, true backcountry skiing is for the true explorer.
 Even though you are out on your own or with a small group of people, true backcountry skiing does not have to be extreme.
-On the other hand, we always recommend you to bringing an avalanche Transceiver when going backcountry skiing.
+On the other hand, we always recommend you to bring an avalanche transceiver when going backcountry skiing.

 Check out this section for avalanche gear.